On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: Questions Concerning Existence and Imposed Conditions

 For the continuity of $\Gamma_{pp}$, we can either explicitly write the solution of the $\argmax$ problem in terms of an affine function and a projection of terms $Q^{\pi_h}_h, \pi_h$, or more generally use Fenchel duality combined with the non-expansiveness of the proximal point operator.
 By Lemma~\ref{existence:pp_non_expansive}, the map

 is a continuous map for any $q \in \mathbb{R}^{|\mathcal{A}|}$.
 Similarly, by Lemma~\ref{existence:lemma:fenchel_duality}, the map

-is differentiable hence continuous for any $u_0\in\Delta_{\mathcal{A}}$, as the map $\|u_0 - \cdot\|_2^2$ is weakly convex.
+is differentiable hence continuous for any $u\in\Delta_{\mathcal{A}}$, as the map $\|u - \cdot\|_2^2$ is weakly convex.
 By the continuity of $Q_h^\pi$ (see Lemma~\ref{existence:qcont}), we can conclude that $\Gamma_{pp}$ is also a continuous map, as it is the composition of continuous functions. \end{proof}

-With this continuity characterization, we invoke Brouwer's fixed point theorem to prove existence. \begin{proposition}[Existence of MFG-NE; Formal Version of Prop.~\ref{prop:exist_MFG_NE_informal}] Under Assump.~\ref{existence:assumption_cont} (which is implied by Assump.~\ref{assump:lipschitz}), the map $\Gamma_{NE}$ has a fixed point in the set $\{\Pi_h\}_{h\in[H]}$, that is, there exists a $\pi^*$ such that $\Gamma_{NE}(\pi^*) = \pi^*$, and the tuple $(\pi^*, \Gamma_{pop}(\pi^*))$ is a MFG-NE. \end{proposition} \begin{proof} With the continuity of $\Gamma_{pop}, \Gamma_{pp}$, the know that the composition $\Gamma_{NE}$ is continuous.
+With this continuity characterization, we invoke Brouwer's fixed point theorem to prove existence. \begin{proposition}[Existence of MFG-NE; Formal Version of Prop.~\ref{prop:exist_MFG_NE_informal}] Under Assump.~\ref{existence:assumption_cont} (which is implied by Assump.~\ref{assump:lipschitz}), the map $\Gamma_{SNE}$ has a fixed point in the set $\{\Pi_h\}_{h\in[H]}$, that is, there exists a $\pi^*$ such that $\Gamma_{SNE}(\pi^*) = \pi^*$, and the tuple $(\pi^*, \Gamma_{pop}(\pi^*))$ is a strict MFG-NE, which implies the existence of NE. \end{proposition} \begin{proof} With the continuity of $\Gamma_{pop}, \Gamma_{pp}$, the know that the composition $\Gamma_{SNE}$ is continuous.
 It maps the closed, convex polytope $\{\Pi_h\}_{h\in[H]}$ to a subset of itself, hence by Brouwers fixed point theorem it must admit a fixed point.
-By Lemma~\ref{lemma:existencefixedpointreduction}, this fixed point must constitute a MFG-NE. \end{proof}
+By Lemma~\ref{lemma:existencefixedpointreduction}, this fixed point must constitute a strict MFG-NE.